touzet/pampa/README.md

 ### Peptide table (-p)

 This table contains the list of marker peptides that will be used as models to find new markers in new sequences by homology.
+The format of this table is described in Section XXX.

 ### Output files (-o)